DNcrypter/EDR-Fox--The-Ultimate-DFIR-tool/README.md

 ```PowerShell
 getfile "C:\windows\DFIR-TestDevice-2024-08-03.zip" &
 ```
-## 🍁References
+## 👉References
 - [Microsoft Documentation Live Response](https://docs.microsoft.com/en-us/microsoft-365/security/defender-endpoint/live-response?view=o365-worldwide)
 - [DFE User permissions](https://docs.microsoft.com/en-us/microsoft-365/security/defender-endpoint/user-roles?view=o365-worldwide)
 - [Defender For Endpoint Settings Live Response](https://docs.microsoft.com/en-us/microsoft-365/security/defender-endpoint/advanced-features?view=o365-worldwide#live-response)

-## 🍁Conclusion
+## 🏆Conclusion

 Finally, we have created the DFIR project, where we learned about using PowerShell in EDR, how we can integrate with it, and how to collect artifacts with automation.

+## 🕯️Future release
-In the future release, I have some ideas in mind that I will surely implement in this project.
+In the **future release**, I have some ideas in mind that I will surely implement in this project.

 Hope you enjoyed Project creation and if you want more information on Project message me on linkedin.

- Happy Learning !!!!!
+ 💝💝Happy Learning !!!!! 💝💝

- If you like my project make it star in your github and also follow for upcoming content.
+ If you like my project make it star ⭐ in your github and also follow👆 for upcoming releases.